puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_classifying_installing.markdown

 This command's options specify:

 * The PE Installer script should be used.
 * The path to a private SSH key that can be used log in to the VM, specified with the `--keyfile` option.
 The `install` action uses SSH to connect to the host and so needs access to an SSH key.
-For Amazon EC2, point to the private key from the key pair you used to create the instance.
+For Amazon EC2 or GCE, point to the private key from the key pair you used to create the instance.
 In most cases, the private key is in the `~/.ssh` directory.
 (Note that for VMware, the public key should have been loaded onto the template you used to create your virtual machine.)
 * The local user account used to log in, specified with the `--login` option.

 For the command's argument, specify the name of the node on which you're installing Puppet Enterprise.